Garden Vegetables—More Healthy Than Vegetables From the Market?

-- Use toxic substances carefully; follow instructions exactly on all pesticides and herbicides; apply only the amount indicated at the correct time in the correct manner.
+- Use toxic substances carefully.
+Follow instructions exactly on all pesticides and herbicides.
 Note, however, that adding pesticides and herbicides means the produce is no longer organic.

-- If adding manure, mix it into the soil before planting; don't use as a side dressing.
+- If adding manure, mix it into the soil before planting.

 - If desired, buy seeds and plants from sources that guarantee their products have not been exposed to any pesticides and are not genetically engineered.